Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 15.38.17 UTC
+- WIB: Jumat, 5 Desember 2025 16.31.34 UTC
-- WITA: Jumat, 5 Desember 2025 16.38.17 UTC
+- WITA: Jumat, 5 Desember 2025 17.31.34 UTC
-- WIT: Jumat, 5 Desember 2025 17.38.17 UTC
+- WIT: Jumat, 5 Desember 2025 18.31.34 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship